-FamilyMart has concluded agreements with municipalities to ensure the safety and security of local children and senior citizens from criminal activity and accidents.
+FamilyMart has established agreements with municipalities to ensure the safety and security of vulnerable individuals such as children and senior citizens from criminal activity and accidents.
 Stores will promptly notify authorities upon discovery of any unusual events.

 List of watch-over agreements